arnhemcr/financial/README.md

 cat VFCU.csv | ./csv2trn -f VFCU.xml -t Assets:ValuFirst:Checking -c $
 ```
 For help on csv2trn run `./csv2trn -h`,
-and for the documentation, including further examples, run `go doc`.
+and for documentation, including further examples, run `go doc`.

 ## Program mergetrn

-Mergetrn is another filter that merges transactions from Ledger journals:
+Merge filters financial transactions from multiple Ledger journals:

-  - discarding mirrored transactions that have the code "(MT)"
+ - discarding mirrored transactions that have been marked with the code "(MT)"
  - ordering the remaining transactions by date ascending

-It assumes the date layout of the journal entries is "YYYY-MM-DD"
+It assumes the date layout of the journal entries is "YYYY-MM-DD".
-like the ones output by csv2trn.

-Mirrored transactions are an issue when merging journals of accounts that have
+Assuming multiple accounts each with its own Ledger journal,
-transfers between those accounts.
+transfers between those accounts will lead to mirrored transactions.
-Each transfer has a debit transaction in one journal mirrored by a credit transaction in another.
+A mirrored transaction is a debit in one journal mirrored by a credit in another.
-If one of the mirrored transactions is not discarded, the result is a double transfer.

-An example can be found in the mergetrn directory.
+When those journals are merged,
+one side of each mirrored transaction must be discarded
+to avoid making the transfer twice.

+The mergetrn directory contains an example.
 Once there, build mergetrn by running `go build`.
-For the documentation, including the example, run `go doc`.
+For documentation, including the example, run `go doc`.

 ## Package transaction